-If you like tropical flavors, then you’re going to love this easy Pineapple Orange Smoothie.
+If you like tropical flavors, then you’re going to love this delicious Pineapple Orange Smoothie.
 It’s a dairy-free recipe that you can serve for breakfast or a snack.
-You only need three ingredients to make this healthy drink.
+You only need 3 simple ingredients to make this healthy drink.

-two glasses of pineapple smoothie with sliced oranges.
+two glasses of pineapple orange smoothie with sliced oranges.

 During warm weather, it’s always refreshing to have a cold drink.
-Alternatively, in wintertime, it can be energizing to have a cold and bright-flavored smoothie.
+Alternatively, in wintertime, it can be energizing to have a cold and bright-flavored orange smoothie recipe.

 This delicious Pineapple Orange Smoothie is full of vitamin C and tropical flavor.

-The base is made using canned or homemade coconut milk, and the result is a creamy, icy-cold drink that will transport you to an island paradise.
+The secret ingredient base is made using canned or homemade coconut milk, and the result is a creamy, icy-cold drink that will transport you to an island paradise.

-• With just three simple ingredients, making this Pineapple Orange Smoothie is super fast and easy.
+• With just three simple ingredients, making this Orange Pineapple Smoothie is super fast and easy to make.

 pineapple orange smoothie ingredients.

-Fresh oranges are the star of this smoothie.
-I recommend using whole peeled oranges as opposed to just using the juice.
-This helps preserve some of the fiber and nutrients!
+• Fresh oranges are the star of this smoothie.
+I recommend using whole peeled oranges or orange segments as opposed to just using orange juice.
+Save the orange peels and use them to make this Orange Tea recipe!

-Frozen pineapple chunks make the smoothie thick and tropical-flavored.
+• Frozen pineapple chunks make the smoothie thick and tropical-flavored.
 Not to mention, pineapple contains bromelain which can improve digestion.
+Look for a bag at in the freezer section of your grocery store.

-Coconut milk acts as the base of this smoothie.
+• Coconut milk acts as the base of this smoothie.
 You can use either full-fat canned coconut milk, light coconut milk or even coconut beverage (which comes in a box).
+Or, for a low calorie diet, you can use almond milk instead.

 Recipe Steps